Michael-Jiahao-Zhang/Michael-Jiahao-Zhang/README.md

 ### Hi there 👋
-### I'm Jiahao Zhang, a junior student of CSE in SUSTech.
+### I'm Jiahao Zhang, a senior student of Computer Science in Notre Dame.

 <!--
 **MichaelZhangJiahao/MichaelZhangJiahao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.